AntonSynytsia/MSPhysics/Overview.md

 Use <tt>simulation.play_music</tt> in body context to play music.
 Use
 <tt>simulation.play_sound</tt> in body context to play sound.

-To play sound in 3d, use <tt>simulation.set_sound_position</tt> command:
+To play sound in 3d, use <tt>simulation.position_sound</tt> command:

     onKeyDown { |k, v, c|
       channel = simulation.play_sound("ping") # Play sound and get channel
-      pos = this.get_group.bounds.center # Sound position in global space
+      pos = this.group.bounds.center # Sound position in global space
       range = 500 # Hearing range in meters
       if channel != nil
-        simulation.set_sound_position(channel, pos, 500)
+        simulation.position_sound(channel, pos, 500)
       end
     }

 ## Joystick
 Joystick is accessible from the common context which is inherited by the body and controller context.
-See {MSPhysics::Common} for various functions and their examples about joystick.
+See {MSPhysics::CommonContext} for various functions and their examples about joystick.
 Here is a simple example which outputs the state of the left joystick onto screen:

     onUpdate {
       x = joystick(:leftx)